Research

 AI model selection

 The vast array of AI models is expanding at an incredibly fast rate and knowing which model to choose for different tasks is critically important.
 This enables APRIL to keep abreast with and push the boundaries of state-of-the-art AI models.
-Tt is especially relevant when considering generative models and techniques (from task-specific output generation to general text, like GPT).
+It is especially relevant when considering generative models and techniques (from task-specific output generation to general text, like GPT).

 C : 3